bistikDM/Scribe/README.md

 file, the user will be able to select a build version and the script will automatically copy all the specified VM images associated with that build version to a specified destination.

+# Get started
+1. `pip install -r requirements.txt` to install required dependecies.
+2. `python main_cli.py` to see how it works.
+3. Optional: `pyinstaller -F main_cli.py` will create an executable that does not need an interpreter or any modules to run.
+It will be inside the `dist` directory.